bohaigt86/coursera-angularjs/README.md

     }(); // SyntaxError: Unexpected token (
   ```

-  This is because when JavaScript sees keyword **function**, it will treat it as function declaration not as function expression.
-So it will throw an SyntaxError exception for function declaration requires a name.
+  This is because when JavaScript sees the keyword **function**, it will not treat it as a function expression but as a function declaration.
+So it will throw an SyntaxError exception, for function declaration requires a name.

   **How to tackle the problem**